voxpelli/node-installed-check-core/README.md

 #### Options

-* `path = '.'` – specifies the path to the package to be checked, with its `package.json` expected to be there and its installed `node_modules` as well.
+* `cwd = '.'` – specifies the path to the package to be checked, with its `package.json` expected to be there and its installed `node_modules` as well.
 * `ignores = string[]` – names of modules to exclude from checks.
 Supports [`picomatch`](https://www.npmjs.com/package/picomatch) globbing syntax, eg. `@types/*`.
 (Not supported by `version` checks)
 * `noDev = false` – exclude `devDependencies` from checks. `devDependencies` that are also in `peerDependencies` will not be ignored.
 (Not supported by `version` checks)
 * `strict = false` – converts most warnings into failures